SNodeC/snode.c/README.md

 is required, called [*client instance*](#SocketClient-Classes).

 A class `SocketContextFactory` is used for both instances as template argument.
 Such a `SocketContextFactory` needs to be provided by the user and is used internally by the `SocketServer` and the `SocketClient` instances to create a concrete `SocketContext` object for each established connection.

-This `SocketContext` must also be provided by the user and represents a concrete application protocol.
+The `SocketContext` class must also be provided by the user and represents a concrete application protocol.

-Both, `SocketServer` and `SocketClient` classes have, among others, a *default* constructor and a constructor expecting an *instance name* as argument.
+Both, `SocketServer` and `SocketClient` classes have, among others, a *default constructor* and a constructor expecting an *instance name* as argument.

-- When the *default* constructor is used to create the instance it is called an *anonymous instance*.
+- In case the *default* constructor is used to create the instance, it is called an *anonymous instance*.
-- In contrast to a *named instance* in case the constructors expecting a `std::string` is used for instance creation.
+- In contrast to a *named instance* if the constructors expecting a `std::string` is used.
 - For named instances *command line arguments* and *configuration file entries* are created automatically.

-Therefore, for our echo application, we need to implement the *application protocol* for server and client in classes derived from `core::socket::stream::SocketContext`, the base class of all connection-oriented (`stream`) application protocols and factories derived from `core::socket::stream::SocketContextFactory`.
+Therefore, for our *echo* application, we need to implement the *application protocol* for server and client in classes derived from `core::socket::stream::SocketContext`, the base class of all connection-oriented (`stream`) application protocols, and factories derived from `core::socket::stream::SocketContextFactory`.

-### `SocketContext` Factories
+### `SocketContextFactory` Classes

-Let\'s focus on the `SocketContext` factories for our server and client first.
+Let\'s focus on the `SocketContextFactory` classes for our server and client first.

-All what needs to be done is to implement a pure virtual method `create()` witch expects a pointer to a `core::socket::stream::SocketConnection` as argument and returns a pointer to a concrete `SocketContext`.
+All what needs to be done is to *implement a pure virtual method* `create()` witch expects a pointer to a `core::socket::stream::SocketConnection` as argument and returns a pointer to a concrete `SocketContext`.

 The `core::socket::stream::SocketConnection` object involved is managed internally by SNode.C and *represents the network connection* between a server and a client.
-It is responsible for handling the *physical data exchange* and, in the case of an SSL/TLS secured connection, for the *encryption* resp. *decryption* of the data.
+It is responsible for handling the *physical data exchange* and, in case of a SSL/TLS-secured connection, for *encryption* resp. *decryption*.

 #### Echo-Server `SocketContextFactory`

-The `create()` method of our `EchoServerContextFactory` returns a pointer to the `EchoServerContext` whose implementation is presented in the [SocketContexts](#SocketContexts) section below.
+The `create()` method of our `EchoServerContextFactory` returns a pointer to the `EchoServerContext` whose implementation is presented in the [SocketContext Classes](#SocketContext Classes) section below.

-Note, that a pointer to a  `core::socket::stream::SocketConnection` is passed as argument to the constructor of our `EchoServerContext`.
+***Note***: A pointer to a  `core::socket::stream::SocketConnection` is passed as argument to the constructor of our `EchoServerContext`.

 ``` c++
 #include "EchoServerContext.h"